Benefits

 Once your request for a qualitative grade has been approved, you will no longer be able to view your letter grade for the course.
 However, you may ask to remove a qualitative grade if and only if this is beneficial to you in order to renew a scholarship, to maintain your eligibility to the co-op education program or to the international exchange program.

-In the event that you apply to a postgraduate or professional program that requires all your letter grades, you may communicate with the French Immersion Stream Office.
+If you apply to a postgraduate or professional program that requires all your letter grades, contact the French Immersion Stream Office.

 Write in English or French